luketmillar/screwdriver/README.md

 screwdriver
 ===========

-The missing JavaScript functions you always need
+Screwdriver.js contains a grabbag of JavaScript functions and data-structures that always come in handy.